john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 users is a *cost*, physical & mental.

 Physical because the user has to exercise their mouse skills to invoke these *data-hiding* design decisions.
-Mental because they have to know to do it, how their situation changes when they do, and remember what they were doing beforehand.
+Mental because they have to *know to do it*, how their situation changes when they do, and remember what they were doing beforehand.
 This is the problem with **modes**, temporary, sometimes imperceivable states in your software, where things suddenly behave differently than what the user is accustomed to.
-Or another task the user must context switch to and address before returning to their original one.
+Or another task the user must context switch to and address, before returning to their original one.
 Like clicking the X on your "Like Us On Facebook" popup.

 The dubious nature of modes is another paper in itself.
 Let's just say, every